 - After being freed from prison in "What Have You Done?", the Ice King loudly proclaims "CAST DETECT SECRET DOORS!" before blasting a hole to freedom.

 - My Life as a Teenage Robot: In "Queen Bee",

-VickyVexus throws Brit and Tiff into unpopularity, and by 'unpopularity' I mean the D&D club.
+VickyVexus throws Brit and Tiff into unpopularity! (read: the school's D&D club)